ChenchaoZhao/notes-diffusion-models/md/finite_step_markov_diffusion_models.md

 0 < \sqrt{ \frac{1-\alpha_{t}}{1-\bar \alpha_{t}} } \le 1 .
 $$

-Thus, the posterior backward process is subtracking less noise except for $t=1$ than what one would naively do.
+Thus, the posterior backward process is removing less noise except for $t=1$ than what one would naively do.

 #### Variational Ansatz